Jaskeerat-27/Jaskeerat/index.md

 Winnipeg, MB
 jaskee.j@gmail.com |+1-(204) 599-2983

 Reliable, proactive and result-oriented student pursuing Bachelors of Science in Computer Science, hands-on experience in supporting management personnel and a solid background in Client Service.
-Career objective to establish myself in an organization where my knowledge and experience can be shared and enriched.BSc.
-Honours Computer Science | University of Manitoba.
-2016 - Present
+Career objective to establish myself in an organization where my knowledge and experience can be shared and enriched.
-BSc.
-Honours Computer Science Yr 1 | International College of Manitoba.
-May 2015 - April 2016

 ## EDUCATIONAL BACKGROUND